ToshiWasabi/Toshi/_posts/2020-07-10-best-indoor-plants-to-have-in-your-room.md

 -	Research on safety and first aid measures you can do for dumb cane poisoning.
 ![Dumbcane]({{'/images/Dumbcane.png' | relative_url}}){:class="img-responsive"}

-2. Epipremnum aureum a.k.a “Devil’s Ivy”
+2. Epipremnum aureum a.k.a “Devil’s Ivy or Golden Pothos”
 -	Most tolerant and adaptable indoor plant.
 -	Endures low light-conditioned room and enjoys high humidity.
 -	Removes harmful pollutants in the air such as benzene, carbon monoxide, xylene, etc.